 Jesus answered, "You know neither Me nor My Father.
 If you had known Me, you would have known My Father also."
 This discourse, delivered in the area of the temple treasury, was soon followed by another, yet no man dared to touch Him.
-In this continued discourse Jesus warns the Jews of the fate their unbelief would cause them: "Ye shall die in your sins."
+In this continued discourse Jesus warned the Jews of the fate their unbelief would cause them: "You will die in your sins."
 John 8:23-24, And He said to them, "You are from beneath; I am from above.
 You are of this world; I am not of this world.
 Therefore I said to you that you will die in your sins; for if you do not believe that I am He, you will die in your sins."
-Shortly after this we find Jesus addressing the Jews who believed Him in the preceding discussion.
+Shortly after this we find Jesus addressing the Jews who believed Him in the preceeding discussion.
 He urged them to continue in His word as the condition of true freedom.
 John 8:31-32, Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free."

 However, resentment was again aroused at the suggestion that the Jews, Abraham's seed, were not free.
 Jesus made clear that the real bondage was that of sin.
 Only the Son could make them spiritually free.
 Descent from Abraham meant nothing, if the spirit was of the devil.
-John 8:33-47, They answered Him, "We are Abraham's descendants, and have never been in bondage to anyone.
-How can you say, 'You will be made free?'"
+John 8:33-47, They answered